 Self Talk – It’s A Dark Twisted Path

-A reality I live with on a daily bases that no sane person really wants even a glimpse into!
+It is a reality I live with on a daily bases, that no sane person really wants even a glimpse into!

-Blow by blow analysis that is always followed by meticulous curation and archiving in the unending recesses of a mind that resembles an archival warehouse of knowledge and memories so vast that the parameters of it’s boundaries could never be found!
+Blow by blow analysis that is always followed by a meticulous process of curation and archiving of memories, in the unending recesses of a mind that resembles an archival warehouse of knowledge and memories so vast that the parameters of it’s boundaries could never be found!

 (I mean honestly, not even my husband of almost 25 years is brave enough to venture into that weird and wonderful treasure trove of heaven and hell colliding within the confines of this all consuming — never resting mind!)